zhaowenzi/youtube-bb-utility/README.md

 ### Download and decode

-The `download.py` script is provided for users who are interested in downloading the videos which accompany the provided annotations.
-It also cuts these videos down to the range in which they have been annotated.
+The `download_detection.py` script is provided for users who are interested in downloading and decoding the videos which accompany the provided annotations.
+It also cuts these videos down to the range in which they have been annotated, then extract only the frames with label.
 Parallel video downloads are supported so that you can saturate your download bandwith even though YouTube throttles per-video.
-I was able to download the Detection Validation videos (412 GB) in roughly 3 hours.

-Once your downloading has completed you may be interested in decoding the videos into individual still frames.
-If this is the case, use the decoding script.
-The script decodes all frames within the clips at 30 frames per second.

 Run `python download_detection.py [VIDEO_DIR] [NUM_THREADS]` to download the dataset into the specified directory.
-If you don't provide a path, a directory named `videos` will be created.